 Interestingly, there is a debate in financial crime and artificial intelligence circles about the use of predictive AI that predicts the propensity of criminality of a person based on, inter alia, their family, business and social media connections.

 In financial crime, usually a person associated with organized crime will “infect” those people around him or her, and eventually a non-criminal will engage in criminal conduct, statistically speaking.
-What predictive AI does is identity those persons and in some pilot cases, it enters them in a database for monitoring by law enforcement to protect society.
-Theoretically, this may violate the presumption of innocence and other rights but based on case law associated with this case’s damming orders, it would appear that in the US, courts have determined that the greater interest in protecting society against the dangers of financial crime outweigh personal potential rights violations of persons or companies.
-In a round-about-way, this case is a win for the use of predictive AI by law enforcement.
+What predictive AI does is identity those persons and in some pilot cases, analysts then enter such persons in a database for monitoring by law enforcement to protect society.
+Theoretically, this may violate the presumption of innocence and other rights but based on case law associated with this case’s damming orders, it would appear that in the US, courts have determined that the greater interest in protecting society against the dangers of financial crime outweigh certain personal potential rights violations of persons or companies.
+In a round-about-way, this case could be seen as a win for the use of predictive AI by law enforcement.